-House Bill 11 would implement a temporary, voluntary Retirement Incentive Program to increase state savings by allowing public employees to retire up to three years early.
+Senate Bill 6 would implement a temporary, voluntary Retirement Incentive Program to increase state savings by allowing public employees to retire up to three years early.
 Long-serving public employees are among the highest paid in the state.
 In many cases, pensions paid to retiring employees would cost the state less money than their current salaries.
 Providing high-salaried employees the option to retire early would save Alaska money through lower personnel costs.

-HB 11 could also help prevent layoffs.
+SB 6 could also help prevent layoffs.
 The bill presents a method of cost-cutting and payroll reduction without forcing anyone out of the workforce before they are ready to retire.
-This gives the State of Alaska the opportunity to reduce operating costs by opening up vacancies that enable the placement of more junior employees.
+This gives the State of Alaska the opportunity to reduce operating costs by opening vacancies that enable the placement of more junior employees.
+Retirement incentive programs are regularly used in the private sector to efficiently control personnel costs through market incentives rather than heavy-handed layoffs.